Top

 Loading..

-We analyze all significant studies concerning the use of sotrovimab for COVID-19.
+We analyze all significant controlled studies of sotrovimab for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
-We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, Randomized Controlled Trials (RCTs), and after exclusions.
+We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, Randomized Controlled Trials (RCTs), and higher quality studies.

 Figure 2 shows stages of possible treatment for COVID-19.
 Prophylaxis refers to regularly taking medication before becoming sick, in order to prevent or minimize infection.
 Early Treatment refers to treatment immediately or soon after symptoms appear, while Late Treatment refers to more delayed treatment.